willianmga/willianmga/README.md

 ### Hi there 👋

-I'm **Willian Antonio de Azevedo Bodnariuc** (long name, no? ~~wait till you see my wife's name~~).
+I'm a Senior Software Engineer specialized in backend development and passionate about software architecture, cloud computing and infrastructure automation.
 A 🇧🇷 guy with 🇮🇹, 🇵🇹 and 🇷🇴 roots living in 🇬🇧

-I'm a Senior Software Engineer specialized in backend development and passionate about software architecture, cloud computing and infrastructure automation.

-I've started writing code that ran in my :city_sunrise:, then in entire :us: and now code that runs in the whole :earth_americas:.
-I wish someday I'll write code that will run in Mars :red_circle:.

 ### Interests and Skills
 * Computer Science